SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The standard monitoring plan provides comprehensive protection with these features:

-If you just want the basics and don’t need professional monitoring, although we always recommend it, you can save some money with Xfinity’s Smart Home plan.
-It includes seven days of 24/7 cloud storage for camera recordings and access to all of your camera’s AI-powered features.
-Note that this plan only works with Xfinity’s cameras.
+If you just want the basics and don’t need professional monitoring — although we always recommend it — you can save some money with Xfinity’s Smart Home plan.
+It includes cloud storage for camera recordings and access to your camera’s AI-powered features.
+Note that this plan does not include 24/7 professional monitoring or emergency dispatch services.
+It also only works with Xfinity cameras, video doorbells, and smart home equipment.

 Keep in Mind: Although Xfinity offers Live HD video monitoring in their base plan, accessing this feature requires the purchase of their camera(s).